Jamal Ben Saddik: Return

-After two and a half years of absence, on February 22, 2025, Ben Saddik was scheduled to face Uku Jürjendal at Glory 98 at RTM Stage in Rotterdam, Netherlands.
+After two and a half years of absence, on 22 February 2025, Ben Saddik was scheduled to face Uku Jürjendal at Glory 98 at RTM Stage in Rotterdam, Netherlands.
 Ben Saddik won the fight by knockout in the third round with a right head kick.

-Ben Saddik took part in the Glory 99 “Heavyweight Last Man Standing Tournament” Opening round where 32 heavyweight fighters competed on April 5, 2025 in Rotterdam, Netherlands.
-He defeated Cristian Ristea by unanimous decision and qualified for the next round of the tournament happening at Glory 100 on June 14, 2025, where he faced Sofian Laidouni in the semifinals of a four-man tournament.
+Ben Saddik took part in the Glory 99 “Heavyweight Last Man Standing Tournament” Opening round where 32 heavyweight fighters competed on 5 April 2025 in Rotterdam, Netherlands.
+He defeated Cristian Ristea by unanimous decision and qualified for the next round of the tournament happening at Glory 100 on 14 June 2025, where he faced Sofian Laidouni in the semifinals of a four-man tournament.

 He was defeated by Sofian Laidouni in Glory 100 in the first round due to his intended high kick being blocked by Laidouni, who blocked it with his shin.
 It was stopped at 1:36 by the doctor, because Saddik's had a deep cut at the bottom of his shin which was more than 4 cm (1.5 inches) long from top to bottom en 3 mm (0.12 inches) wide and ruled a TKO for Laidouni.

-Jamal returned at Glory 103 against Levi Rigters.
+Ben Saddik returned at Glory 103 against Levi Rigters.
 He lost via TKO in the third round, being dropped by spinning back kick to the body.
 He was unable to get to his feet, and was subsequently counted out, eliminating him from the tournament once again.

 Personal life

 In 2012, he was diagnosed with thyroid cancer, which would emerge again around a year later.
-Then, Ben Saddik was cancer-free for a good decade, until in 2024 he was diagnosed with cancer again and underwent a surgery.
+He was cancer-free for a good decade, until in 2024 he was diagnosed with cancer again and underwent a surgery.

 Legal troubles

-On March 10, 2021, he was arrested in Antwerp, Belgium in a major operation targeting organised crime in Belgium and the Netherlands.
+On 10 March 2021, he was arrested in Antwerp, Belgium in a major operation targeting organised crime in Belgium and the Netherlands.
 Ben S. was referred to as the seller ('reseller') of the secured crypto devices.
-His lawyer emphasized though that the arrest of Jamal Ben Saddik has nothing to do with the trade in or possession of prohibited substances such as cocaine (Operation Sky).
-On March 12, 2021, the Mechelen Council Chamber ordered Ben Saddik to be jailed for 30 days.
+His lawyer emphasized though that the arrest had nothing to do with the trade or possession of prohibited substances such as cocaine (Operation Sky).
+On 12 March 2021, the Mechelen Council Chamber ordered Ben Saddik to be jailed for 30 days.
 His attorney immediately filed an appeal.
 The appeal will be decided in 14 days by the Antwerp Court of Appeal.

-On June 28, 2024, the Antwerp Criminal Court sentenced Ben Saddik to 40 months in prison and a fine of 40,000 euros for money laundering and fraud.
-And on 6 July 2024, he was arrested for ordering the kidnapping and assault of a dockworker from Antwerp in the drug world.
+On 28 June 2024, the Antwerp Criminal Court sentenced Ben Saddik to 40 months in prison and a fine of 40,000 euros for money laundering and fraud.

+On 6 July 2024, he was arrested for ordering the kidnapping and assault of a dockworker from Antwerp in the drug world.